Charles H. Wright Museum of African American History: Charles H. Wright Museum of African American History (1997)

-Once again the museum outgrew its facility and city leaders began developing ideas for a larger new museum.
+Once again, the museum outgrew its facility and city leaders began developing ideas for a larger new museum.
 In 1992, Detroit voters authorized the City of Detroit to sell construction bonds to finance a larger building, and ground was broken for the third generation of the Museum in August 1993.

 In 1997, Detroit architects Sims-Varner & Associates (now SDG Associates) designed a new 125,000 square foot (11,000 m2) facility on Warren Avenue, the museum's current location.
+Later that December, Coleman Young, the first African American mayor of Detroit, would be the first to be given the honor lying in state at the museum.
-In 1999, Christy S. Coleman became president and CEO of the museum, establishing a $12 million core exhibit.

-The Wright Museum is a nonprofit institution and has dual missions, serving as both a museum of artifacts and a place of cultural retention and growth.
+In 1999, Christy S. Coleman became president and CEO of the museum, establishing a $12-million core exhibit.
+Since then, the Wright Museum has operated as a nonprofit institution with the dual mission of serving as both a museum of artifacts and a place of cultural retention and growth.

 Collections and exhibits

-Home to the Blanche Coggin Underground Railroad Collection, the Harriet Tubman Museum Collection, and the Sheffield Collection (which details the labor movement in Detroit), The Wright houses more than 35,000 artifacts pertaining to the African American experience.
+Home to the Blanche Coggin Underground Railroad Collection, the Harriet Tubman Museum Collection, and the Sheffield Collection (which details the labor movement in Detroit), The Wright houses more than 35,000 artifacts pertaining to the African-American experience.
 Some of the permanent exhibits and displays include:

 And Still We Rise: Our Journey through African American History and Culture

+Since its opening in 1965, The Wright presented 16,000 square foot exhibition, titled O the People: The African American Experience, encompassing over four centuries of history pertaining to the African diaspora.
+Four decades later, in 2000, discussions were held on updating the exhibition.
+In 2004, it was revised and rebranded to And Still We Rise.

-And Still We Rise is a permanent exhibit for The Wright that offers a comprehensive look at the history of African-American resilience.
-The two-story interactive journey takes guests from African kingdoms and the tragedy of the Middle Passage, to the heroism of the Civil Rights Movement and beyond.
+And Still We Rise has since stood as the permanent exhibit for The Wright that offers a comprehensive look at the history of African-American resilience.
+The two-story interactive journey takes guests from African kingdoms and the tragedy of the Middle Passage, to the heroism of the Civil rights movement and beyond.

+Luminosity: A Detroit Arts Gathering

+In 2025, for the sixtieth anniversary of the museum, The Wright showcased a multimedia exhibit, Luminosity, to celebrate and commemorate "Black artists who have worked, lived or studied in Detroit," along with a range of other programming.

-Ring of Genealogy (Ford Freedom Rotunda Floor)
+Ring of Genealogy

 Located under The Wright's world-famous dome is master muralist Hubert Massey's 72-foot mural on the circular rotunda floor entitled "Genealogy."
 It was inspired by the struggle of African Americans for freedom, education, economic empowerment, and social equality.
 High-end terrazzo, marble chips, and cement were used to create the ornate flooring.